wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 c:\dev\src\tzdata>
 ```

-In the folder you can find a file for each zone of the world, if you open the one nammed `europe`, you can see all the rule for the European continent.
+In the folder you can find a file for each zone of the world, if you open the one named `europe`, you can see all the rule for the European continent.
 The file is a bit huge so you can go directly to [line 571](https://salsa.debian.org/glibc-team/tzdata/-/blob/sid/europe#L571) to see the rule that manage the France.

 The file explains that the rule for France is the rule of Europe as its belongs to European Union.